 Tools for sharpening

-Caution: Don't use a standard rattail file for sharpening.
-Its tapered diameter and coarse teeth will ruin your chain's cutters.
+Caution: Don’t use a standard rattail file for as a chainsaw sharpener.
+Its tapered diameter and coarse teeth will ruin your chain’s cutters.

 Fig. A: File at the right angles

 First, mount your round file (it’s the right size, right?
 And no rattail files) in the file guide.
 Then hold the file at a 30- or 35-degree angle (check your saw’s cutters) to the bar horizontally and at a right angle vertically.
 Now start filing.
 Count your strokes, and use the same number of strokes on each cutter.